1992clement/node-sandbox-mongoose/README.md

 ## nosqlclient
 [Doc here](https://www.nosqlclient.com/docs/)

-## Operation
+## Functioning
 The app produces a "Kitty" schema and model at runtime.
 Everytime localhost is hit, a new kitty is generated and inserted in mongoDB.
+Then, it logs al the kittens into the console.